cryptowampum/wampei-woocommerce/woocommerce-gateway-wampei/readme.txt

 # WooCommerce Bitcoin payment api for Wampei Register #
 **Contributors:**
-**Tags:** woocommerce, bitcoin, payment, noncustodial, non-custodial , wampei, Wampei Register **Requires at least:** 4.0
+**Tags:** woocommerce, bitcoin, payment, noncustodial, non-custodial, wampei, Register

+**Requires at least:** 4.0
-**Tested up to:** 4.9
+**Tested up to:** 5.11
-**Stable tag:** 1.1.0
+**Stable tag:** 1.4
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

 Allows stores to accept Bitcoin as a payment method without using a third party exchange in WooCommerce.
+You can accept payments into a non-custodial wallet that you have complete control over.
-Interfaces with through Wampei Register© merchant wallet software.
-[See](http://wampei.com/blog/woocommerce/plugin/ecommerce/using_wampum_woocommerce_plugin.html)
+Interfaces with your Wampei Register© merchant wallet software.
+[See](http://wampei.com/wampei-woocommerce-plugin/)

 ## Description ##

 This plugin adds a Bitcoin payment method to your store.
 It requires that you have access to a Wampei Register© instance or white-labeled service that supports Wampei's API.
-[Sign Up](http://wampei.com/contact/index.html)
+[Sign Up](http://wampei.com/contact-us/)

 The plugin automatically converts the price from the currency you use to Bitcoin, but only supports ONE CURRENCY.
 The one that your Wampei Register© instance is configured to use.
 Using Euros or Yen or anything is ok, but the setting will apply to all payments through your store.